vviggyy/vviggyy/README.md

-Graduating from Johns Hopkins with a BS in (Biomedical Engineering) & (Applied Mathematics), minor in Computer Science; currently fooling around at the intersection.
+fooling around at the intersection of biomedical engineering, applied mathematics, and computer science